Trial of Louis XVI: The defense team

-Declaration of Louis XVI in his defense.
+Declaration of Louis XVI in his defense

 "You have heard my defense, I would not repeat the details.
 In talking to you perhaps for the last time, I declare that my conscience reproaches me with nothing, and my defenders have told you the truth.
 I never feared the public examination of my conduct, but my heart is torn by the imputation that I would want to shed the blood of the people and especially that the misfortunes of August 10th be attributed to me.
 I avow that the many proofs that I have always acted from my love of the people, and the manner in which I have always conducted myself, seemed to prove that I did not fear to put myself forward in order to spare their blood, and forever prevent such an imputation."

 The verdict, 14–15 January

 Given overwhelming evidence of Louis' collusion with the invaders, the verdict was a foregone conclusion.
-Ultimately, 693 deputies voted to convict the former king.
+Ultimately, 683 deputies voted to convict the former king.
 Not a single deputy voted "no," though 26 attached some condition to their votes.
 Twenty-six deputies were absent from the vote, most on official business.
-Twenty-three deputies abstained, for various reasons.
+Twenty-three deputies abstained, for differing reasons.
 Several abstained because they felt they had been elected to make laws rather than to judge.

 The punishment, 16–17 January

 The Mailhe amendment

-For the king's sentence, deputy Jean-Baptiste Mailhe proposed "Death, but [...]
-I think it would be worthy of the Convention to consider whether it would be useful to policy to delay the execution" which was supported by twenty-six deputies.
+For the king's sentence, deputy Jean-Baptiste Mailhe proposed "Death.
+I ask that, if this opinion passes, the Assembly discuss whether it would be in the public interest for the execution to take place immediately or to be postponed" which was supported by twenty-six deputies.
 This "Mailhe amendment" was regarded by some of Mailhe's contemporaries as a conspiracy to save the king's life.
 It was even suggested that Mailhe had been paid, perhaps by Spanish gold.